 How much does it cost?

 I offer a sliding fee scale, and I don’t require a household income disclosure.
 This means that I don’t require you to tell me how much you make and then pay me according to your income.
-My fee is $155.00 for a 50-minute session (longer sessions pro-rated per 15-minute increments may be scheduled).
-I slide down to $65.00.
+Please call me at 612-462-3707 to discuss your fee.

 How often do we meet?